Seattle’s King County Prosecutors Only Used Slander

 Every department at WinePress has one goal in mind – to provide quality service.
 Therefore, our conversations always have a positive point to them.
 If someone were to listen in on a conversation at WinePress they would only hear wholesome talk that builds others up according to their needs.
 We know and understand fully that a book is an outpouring of the author’s heart and we jealously protect it.

 Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.
 (Ephesians 4:29)

 May we all, authors and WinePress employees, joyfully commit ourselves to this wholesome dining.
-This portable place mat is a great way to remind ourselves to examine what we eat: the choice morsels of gossip, or the rich food of God’s love.
+This laminated placemat is a great way to remind ourselves to examine what we eat: the choice morsels of gossip or the rich food of God’s love.
 Drop by our website at hardtruth.us for more info.